sheikhimtiaz/sheikhimtiaz.github.io/daktilo-theme/blog.md

 ---
 layout: page
 title:
-subtitle: "Disclaimer: Not a nastek blogger!"
+subtitle: "You can always edit a bad page.
+You can’t edit a blank page."
 permalink: /blog/
 ---